noah-sec/project-descriptions/vuln-program.md

 The vulnerability management capability component of the security program broadly fulfills the SP 800-171 requirements for Risk Assessment - Vulnerability Monitoring and Scanning.<br><br>

-<h4><a href="https://csrc.nist.gov/pubs/sp/800/171/a/r3/final">8.
-NIST SP 800-171A Assessing Security Requirements for Controlled Unclassified Information:</a></h4>
+<h4>8. <a href="https://csrc.nist.gov/pubs/sp/800/171/a/r3/final">NIST SP 800-171A Assessing Security Requirements for Controlled Unclassified Information:</a></h4>
 <i>Assessment procedures and a methodology that can be used to conduct assessments of the security requirements in NIST SP 800-171.</i><br><br>

 <b>Assessment Objective:</b> Determine if...